-Full descriptions of these areas and their subareas begin in Section 10.0.
-More detailed information about IGETC For STEM can be found in section 11.0.
+Full descriptions of the IGETC for STEM pattern areas and subareas begin in Section 10.0.
+More detailed information about IGETC For STEM can be found in Section 11.0.

-2.0 Students Who May Use IGETC
+2 Students Who May Use IGETC

 Completion of the Intersegmental General Education Transfer Curriculum (IGETC) will permit a student to transfer from a California Community College to a California State University (CSU) or University of California (UC) campus generally without the need, after transfer, to take additional lower-division, general education courses to satisfy campus general education requirements.
 For most students, it is strongly recommended that students complete IGETC prior to transfer.
 Advantages of completing IGETC may include more flexibility in class selection at the university and timely progress to degree completion.
 Most UC and CSU campuses will accept the completed IGETC to satisfy lower-division general education requirements.
 However, some individual colleges or majors within a UC campus may not accept or recommend IGETC to fulfill all of their general education requirements.
-A list of those UC colleges and majors is found on the following website:
+[UC colleges and majors]